awuerf4505/Bears-Beets-Battlestar-Galactica/README.md

 ### Powerups/Power...downs
 * Green Bubble
-  * Gives one heart/life?? to Dwight
+  * Gives one life to Dwight
 * Red Bubble
-  * Removes one heart/life??? from Dwight
+  * Removes one point from Dwight's score

 ### Magic!!!
 This is an added element thst serves as an obstacle for Dwight.
-Each magic removes one heart/life??? from Dwight.
+Each magic removes one life from Dwight.

 ### Beets
 There are two differnet types of beets that Dwight can collect: individual beets and beet baskets.